MicrosoftDocs/Devices-docs/surface-hub/surface-hub-install-chromium-edge.md

     - Use the current version from [Stable channel](https://docs.microsoft.com/deployedge/microsoft-edge-channels) **(version 85)**
     - Choose **Windows 64-bit**
 2. Stage the Microsoft Edge installer on a hosted location, such as a local file share (\\server\share\MicrosoftEdgeEnterpriseX64.msi).
 The Surface Hub device must have permission to access the hosted location.
-3. Use [EnterpriseDesktopAppManagement Configuration Service Provider (CSP)](https://docs.microsoft.com/windows/client-management/mdm/enterprisedesktopappmanagement-csp) through your mobile device management (MDM) provider to install Microsoft Edge.
+3. Use [EnterpriseDesktopAppManagement Configuration Service Provider (CSP)](https://docs.microsoft.com/windows/client-management/mdm/enterprisedesktopappmanagement-csp) through your MDM provider to install Microsoft Edge.

 ## Configure Microsoft Edge